linjing-lab/porgo/README.md

 f(x)=\sum_{i=1}^{n/2}(-13+x_{2i-1}+((5-x_{2i})x_{2i}-2)x_{2i})^2+(-29+x_{2i-1}+((x_{2i}+1)x_{2i}-14)x_{2i})^2.
 $$

-I used `optimtool.unconstrain` to search local minima, got an efficient experience about searching the nearest minimum point.
-Add a mechanism to jump out of local area would increase runtime of whole script, so `porgo` is a new progam to accelerate to search global minima.
+I used `optimtool.unconstrain` to search local minima, got an efficient experience about unbound searching the nearest minimum point.
+Add a mechanism to jump out of local space would increase runtime of whole script, so `porgo` is a new progam to accelerate to search global minima within bounds space.

-refer to test.py and the global minima of 4-dimensional $f(x)$ is (5, 4, 5, 4).
+refer to test.py and global minima of 4-dimensional $f(x)$ in bounds search is (5, 4, 5, 4).

 ## glos